-Patricia Allmer is a leading scholar and curator of surrealism, its modern traditions, and its contemporary legacies.
+Patricia is a leading scholar and curator of surrealism, its modern traditions, and its contemporary legacies.

 Grants and Awards